wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 Have you captured or slain a beast?
 You could spend a treasure to **craft** an item with its parts, **tame** one, or teach it a new one-word order.

 Can you cast spells?
-You can spend treasures **researching** new spells by combining words from spells you already know.
+You can spend treasures **researching new spells** by combining [spell word](https://saltygoo.github.io/class/magic-user#spell-words) from spells you already know.
 If you have a fey’s charm, you can be even more creative.

 You have access to an aberration, a demon or a book about them?
 Be careful, but you could spend a treasure to **research eldritch knowledge** and roll on their mutation tables.
 Some are even beneficial!

-Can you talk or summon a divine creature, a devil?
+Can you talk or summon a celestial creature, a devil?
 You can spend treasure to roll on their **pact** and reward table.
 You might get a good deal.

 Do you have access to a construct or a book about them?
 You could spend treasures to **create** one!